THEA - Theatre

 Complements and enhances the student's academic program by providing an opportunity to apply and acquire knowledge in a workplace environment as an intern.
 Prerequisite(s): departmental consent.

-Practicum course to develop audition skills and techniques for monologues, scenes and cold readings.
-Course aids actors in compiling and preparing audition repertory needed to gain professional employment and placement in advanced training programs.
+Practicum course to develop audition skills and techniques for monologues, scenes and cold readings for stage and film.
+Course aids actors in compiling and preparing audition repertory needed to gain professional employment or placement in advanced training programs.
 Additionally, course covers business, self-marketing and promotion tools necessary for a professional career.
-Prerequisite(s): THEA 243, THEA 342 or instructor's consent.
+Prerequisite(s): THEA 243, THEA 342, THEA 228, THEA 222 and THEA 351 with a grade of C or better.

 THEA 510.
 Design Project (1).